tel/old-blog/_posts/2014-07-23-types_of_data.md

 Data is the building block of meaning and execution.
 It's complete description subsumes meaning through *type* and execution by the methods of producing and consuming data.
-To be clear, *data*, in the context of this article, is not ones and zeros of any form.
+To be clear, *data*, in the context of this article, is not binary bits of any form.
 Those are a *serialization* and will not be considered further.

 It's my hope that if you understand data then you will have a powerful tool for reasoning about the meaning and behavior of programs.
 It's